things to do in the summer

 Take a gondola ride at Whitefish Mountain Resort and enjoy the spectacular surrounding views.

-The eclectic shops, funky boutiques, art galleries, book shops, second-hand stores, gift shops and old-fashioned candy stores that line our community main streets are a big part of our small-town charm.
+The eclectic shops, funky boutiques, art galleries, book shops, second-hand stores, gift shops and old-fashioned candy stores that line our community main streets are a big part of our small-town charm, and Montana has no statewide sales tax.

 Savor an award-winning Montana beer at one of our local breweries.